peilun-he/PDSim/README.md

 **Version 2.1**:

 - PDSim is packaged into an R package.
-Some structures is changed to achieve this.
+Some structures are changed to achieve this.
-- A exported function "run_app" is added to run PDSim.
+- An exported function "run_app" is added to run PDSim.
 - Add some documentation.

 **Version 2.0**: